nleaf/nleaf.github.io/awards-and-accolades.md

   block: featured-service
   title: ''
   headline: Americas Cloud Partner of the Year
-  description: "Acknowledge as VMware's Americas Cloud Partner of the Year for our
+  description: Acknowledge as VMware's Americas Cloud Partner of the Year for our
-    outstanding performance and distinctive achievements related to our VMware technologies and relationship. \n<p>\n<a href=\""
+    outstanding performance and distinctive achievements related to our VMware technologies and relationship.
   icon: "/uploads/EXP-Social-VMPartneroftheYear-2.png"
   align-left: false
+  cta_label: ''
+  cta_link: ''
 - template: featured-service
   block: featured-service
   description: |-